RatKinng/FireLord/cosmos-firelord/openc3-cosmos-lora/README.md

 # FireLord LoRa COSMOS Plugin

 This plugin packages the FireLord LoRa target for OpenC3 COSMOS.
-It ships with a TCP client interface that expects a host-side bridge from the USB LoRa dongle and includes stub command/telemetry definitions you can replace with the real packet map.
+It ships with a TCP client interface that expects a host-side bridge from a FireLord base-station node (USB serial) and includes stub command/telemetry definitions you can replace with the real packet map.

 ## Structure